Asset finance and leasing: what you need to know

 Is leasing an option?

 Asset leasing involves acquiring the temporary use of machinery, equipment or vehicles rather than outright ownership.
+Leasing can positively impact a business’s cash flow and financial stability by providing flexibility in managing expenses.
 The two primary lease types, operating leases and finance leases, differ in their accounting treatment.

 In an operating lease, the lessee (the party leasing the asset) avoids assuming ownership risks and rewards, essentially entering into a rental agreement.
 Lease payments are treated as operating expenses, and the leased asset is typically excluded from the lessee’s balance sheet.